shidheshh/rapidone/VANNA_AI_FLOW.md

         c.CardName AS PatientName,
         c.Phone1,
         d.DepartmentName
-    FROM Keshevrav_RapidOne.dbo.Appointments a
+    FROM XXX_RapidOne.dbo.Appointments a
-    JOIN Keshevrav_Rapid_Common.dbo.OCRD c ON a.PatientId = c.CardCode
+    JOIN XXX_Rapid_Common.dbo.OCRD c ON a.PatientId = c.CardCode
-    JOIN Keshevrav_RapidOne.dbo.AspNetUsers u ON a.DoctorId = u.Id
+    JOIN XXX_RapidOne.dbo.AspNetUsers u ON a.DoctorId = u.Id
-    JOIN Keshevrav_RapidOne.dbo.Departments d ON a.DepartmentId = d.DepartmentId
+    JOIN XXX_RapidOne.dbo.Departments d ON a.DepartmentId = d.DepartmentId
     WHERE CAST(a.Date AS DATE) = CAST(GETDATE() AS DATE)
     """
 )